 - After that, stretch your body over the right leg.
 Then, bring the right arm down. and put your right palm on the floor by the side of the right foot. (push the right foot firm on the floor)

 - Reach your left arm straight up to the tip of your hand above your head or on the top.
-(Make sure spin the left palm down to face the ground).
+(Make sure to spin the left palm down to face the ground).

 - Traditionally, in this pose, your head turns up to look under your left armpit.

-- To come out of the pose, bring the left hand back to the starting position and lift the torso back up. and bring your left foot to come back and stand in Tadasana back.
+- To come out of the pose, first, bring the left hand back down to the starting position and lift the torso back up. and bring your left foot to come back and stand in Tadasana back.

 - Repetition for Utthita Parsvakonasana another side to even out the body.